ETHMUNI/sem3_frontend_eksamen/12-Questions/Questions.md

-JS
+# Question 12

-.
-Explain the concept of promises in JavaScript.
-How do they differ from callbacks?
+## JS

-REACT
+### Show and explain the concept of promises in JavaScript.

-.
-Describe how conditional rendering is achieved in React.
+## REACT

-.
-Provide an example of using the ternary operator for conditional rendering.
+### Provide examples for different ways of doing conditional rendering.

-Security/Routing/Styling
+## Security/Routing/Styling

-.
-Describe the purpose of flexbox and grid in css, and show some examples of what can be achieved by applying them.
+### Describe the purpose of flexbox and grid in css, and show some examples of what can be achieved by applying them.